PhilipDaniels/rsforcs/site/content/linq/_index.md

 [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) testing framework.
 The full set of examples is available as a VS2017 solution in this website's [Github repo](https://github.com/PhilipDaniels/rsforcs).

+Ensure we cover MoreLinq and all the Rust iter methods, and probably itertools too.

+The Empty page has a nice description of why there are custom structs rather than IEnumerable<T>
+returned by everything.

+BIG TABLE HERE

 ## See also